russelljjarvis/teiili/docs/scripts/Equation builder.rst

 export_eq
 ---------

-In order to generate models, which can later be changed manually and imported again the EuqationBuilder class features an export method which can be used as:
+In order to generate models, which can later be changed manually and imported again the ``EquationBuilder`` class features an export method which can be used as:

 .. code-block:: python